 Some red and black bugs may be tiny, requiring a magnifier to identify them correctly.
 The young boxelder bugs are referred to as nymphs.
-Appearing much like the adult boxelder bugs, with black wing buds and a a bright red body.
+Appearing much like the adult boxelder bugs, with black wing buds and a bright red body.

-Signs of an Infestation of Boxelder bugs
+Signs of an Infestation of Boxelder Bugs

 An infestation of tiny red and black bugs might appear in areas that are dry and sheltered to overwinter.
-Areas such as sheds, barns, and woodpiles are all places the adult boxelder bugs prefers.
+Areas such as sheds, barns, and woodpiles are all places the adult boxelder bugs prefer.